 The glaze goes on the bottom of the cookie, not the top.

 If you do it the usual way with frosting on top, you’ll be struggling to keep the dividing line straight between the vanilla and chocolate glaze.
 Besides that, they won’t be like authentic Black and White Cookies.

 The cookie itself can be vanilla, but most have some lemon flavor added.

 Parting Thoughts: Frosted cookies are my thing.
 The frosting makes cookies disappear much faster.
-If you enjoy making them, too, try these Frosted Lemon Cookies (made with Greek yogurt) or our family favorite, Soft Cinnamon Cookies with Browned Butter Icing.
+If you enjoy making them, too, try these Frosted Lemon Cookies (made with Greek yogurt), our family favorite, Soft Cinnamon Cookies with Browned Butter Icing, or Simple Iced Shortbread Cookies.

 Mini Black and White Cookies Recipe